thermotools/KineticGas/docs/markdown/fluid_identifiers.md

 # Fluid identifiers

+*Note* : Many of these fluid parameters have been pulled directly from the [ThermoPack](https://github.com/thermotools/thermopack) fluid database for SAFT-VR Mie parameters.
+In the cases where SAFT-VR Mie uses segment numbers $>1$ to describe the fluids, the parameter sets cannot be expected to be suitable for use with RET-Mie.

 | Fluid name | Fluid identifyer | CAS |
 | ---------- | ---------------- | --- |
 | Argon | AR | 7440-37-1 |